Sunday, May 31, 2020

 Patreon image donor: Alyssa W.

-6 And the woman saw that the tree was good to eat, and fair to the eyes, and delightful to behold:
+6 So when the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was to be desired to make one wise,

 Patreon image donor: Diane Jackel

-and she took of the fruit thereof, and did eat, and gave to her husband who did eat.
+she took of its fruit and ate, and she also gave some to her husband who was with her, and he ate.

 Patreon image donor: Ivanhoe